atc0005/go-ci/README.md

 ## Linting tools included

+The following linting tools are included in the `go-ci-stable`, `go-ci-oldstable` and `go-ci-unstable` images:

 | Linter                                                                | Version                              |
 | --------------------------------------------------------------------- | ------------------------------------ |
 | [`staticcheck`](https://github.com/dominikh/go-tools)                 | `2023.1.1` (`v0.4.1`)                |